PiotrKopecki/elevators-system/README.md

 * You can change that in ElevatorConstants.java

 ## Elevators algorithm
-* On the start elevators are being initialized
+* At the beginning elevators are initialized
 * When elevator is called backend receives information about from which floor and to which floor it has to go
 * Person's weight is randomly generated in range 50-100 kg
 * If it comes to choosing elevator there are few steps: